 We were also grateful for the apps room service capabilities.
 Our hotel room was on the opposite side of the resort to the reception so being able to order extra pillows and drinks without leaving the room was a godsend.
 Just be aware, the service isn’t instant.
 We found that if we ordered something in the morning, it would arrive by that evening.
 This type of convenience adds a touch of luxury to your stay.

-Hotel Riu Palace Santa Maria
+Riu Palace Santa Maria Reception Area

 Addressing the Negative Reviews